Men’s Underwear Fly Types: What You Must Know

 Four Main Men’s Underwear Fly Types

 Below are the four most common fly designs on men’s underwear.
 Note that the vertical fly is by far the most popular, although more and more men’s underwear don’t include flys at all.
-I don’t use a fly, and if the Internet is to be trusted, only around 20% of men use a fly.
+I don’t use a fly, and according to the Internet, only around 20% of men use one.

 Vertical Fly/Keyhole Fly

 When most guys – and women! – think of a men’s underwear fly, they imagine the standard vertical fly.
-As the most popular men’s underwear fly type today, the vertical fly is commonplace across designs, brands, and styles.
+As the most popular men’s underwear fly type today, the vertical fly is a common feature across various designs, brands, and styles.
 The design is simple: two pieces of fabric overlap in the pouch area.
 You put your right hand in between the two pieces of fabric, pull out your penis, and pee.

 Vertical men's underwear fly on these Hanes X-Temp Trunks.